Altronix/linq-network/docs/source/api/api_c/api_c_atx_net_connect.rst

 .. code-block:: c

-   atx_net_socket atx_net_connect(atx_net_s*, const char* ep);
+   linq_network_socket linq_network_connect(linq_network_s*, const char* ep);

 This routine will connect to a remote endpoint via IPC, or TCP, depending on the format string passed as the second argument.
-Using the atx_net_connect and atx_net_close\_... api's you can dynamically change the port numbers you are connected to during runtime.
+Using the linq_network_connect and linq_network_close\_... api's you can dynamically change the port numbers you are connected to during runtime.

 Parameters